 “Our plan is for a clean, green and sustainable county.
 Decreasing the amount of waste produced in the first place and increasing our recycling rates will help us save money and continue to offer a good service that meets the needs of local people and businesses.
 We also know from our early review of feedback from the Future Rutland Conversation and recent Climate Summit that a great many residents see reducing waste as being a vital step in helping to protect the environment.”
 Councillor Lucy Stephenson, Cabinet Member for Waste and Environment at Rutland County Council

-Rutland’s current recycling rate per household is 56%, 33rd out of 345 English counties.
+Rutland’s current recycling rate per household is 56%, 33rd out of 345 local authorities.
 A recent study of household waste in Rutland showed 12% of the contents of black bins could have been recycled if placed in the correct recycling retainers.
 This includes paper and cardboard (3.7%), plastics (3.3%) and glass (1.6%).

 “In Rutland, we’re already performing well when it comes to recycling, but we can do better.
 It would be fantastic to see the County feature in the top 20 of the national league table.
 To achieve these goals, we’re all going to need to work together, so we urge local residents and businesses to head over to our website, check out the proposed strategy and tell us what they think.
 This is your chance to help us shape a better waste management system in Rutland.”
 Cllr Stephenson added

 If you would like to take part but don’t have access to the internet, please call Rutland County Council on: 01572 722 577.